 - identifies changes to improve them.

-The Premises Standards and NCC also reference Australian Standards.
+The Premises Standards and National Construction Code (NCC) also reference Australian Standards.
 You can access Australian Standards for non-commercial use through public libraries and some university libraries.
 Non-commercial access is universally understood to be for personal, domestic or household use.